-Your Best Bet: Nutmeg
+Your best bet: Nutmeg

 Out of all the possible substitutes for cloves, nutmeg is typically your best option.
 It is similarly aromatic with a wonderful and unique taste that is very similar to that of cloves when added to a dish.

-Just like with allspice, all you need to do is add an amount of nutmeg equal to the amount of cloves called for in your recipe.
+Just like with allspice, all you need to do is add an amount of nutmeg equal to the number of cloves called for in your recipe.
 Nutmeg is ideal for all varieties of dishes, making a wonderful substitute for cloves in sweet dishes as well as savory.

 If you have allspice on hand, this is one of the top options for a cloves substitute.
 In order to use this substitute, simply add allspice to your dish in the same amount of cloves that your recipe calls for.